-By Susanna Sweeney, MSc, MBACP, CHT
+By Susanna Sweeney, MSC, MBACP, CHT

-I am trained in sensorimotor psychotherapy which uses cutting edge systems, models and maps specially designed for trauma recovery.
+I originally trained in sensorimotor psychotherapy which uses cutting edge systems, models and maps specially designed for trauma recovery.
 Although clients were making a successful recovery, I still found that talk based therapy can be very hard on the client.
 The slowness of it frustrated me too.

 I now understand trauma much better, too.
 One useful image for explaining how trauma works is to imagine your mind as a pressure cooker.
 At the moment, the pressure cooker is only luke warm, and there is some water in the bottom, the everyday content of your life.